 Dr. Sumant Ranji is a Professor of Clinical Medicine in the Division of Hospital Medicine at San Francisco General Hospital.
 He completed his Internal Medicine residency training at the University of Chicago, and served as Chief Medical Resident at Cook County Hospital in Chicago.
 He joined UCSF in 2002 as a fellow in hospital medicine and clinical research, and subsequently joined the faculty of the Division of Hospital Medicine, initially at UCSF Health and subsequently at San Francisco General Hospital, where he has worked since 2016.

-Dr. Ranji's academic interests are in patient safety, quality improvement, and high-value care for hospitalized patients.
-He has published widely on quality improvement initiatives to improve the safety of transitions in care, with a particular focus on the role of residents in improving quality and safety.
-He is an an Associate Editor of BMJ Quality and Safety (http://qualitysafety.bmj.com) and previously served as Associate Editor for AHRQ Patient Safety Net.
-His clinical responsibilities include attending on the ward and medical consult services at Zuckerberg San Francisco General Hospital.
+Dr. Ranji's academic interests are in patient safety, quality improvement, and medical education.
+He has published widely on patient safety, with a particular focus on diagnostic errors and improving the safety of transitions in care.
+He is an an Associate Editor of BMJ Quality and Safety and is a co-investigator on AHRQ-funded diagnostic error research projects.
+He is a member of the UCSF Academy of Medical Educators and remains active in teaching medical students and residents, as well as mentoring students, residents, and faculty interested in careers in health care systems improvement.
+His clinical responsibilities include attending on the ward and medical consult services at San Francisco General Hospital.